ferrous-systems/qt-training-2023/book/src/tutorial/cli/final-code.md

 Some ideas on what to do next:

-* Run the application natively: `cargo run`.
-Any complications or differences?
 * Heard of WebAssembly?
 You can actually run this in WebAssembly - see our [WASM Training](https://github.com/ferrous-systems/wasm-training-2022)
 * Try a full command line parser crate - see [blessed.rs for suggestions](https://blessed.rs/crates#section-cli-tools-subsection-argument-parsing)